The Latest IVF Success Rates

 Has your doctor told you how many embryos he or she wants to transfer during IVF?
 You may wonder if transferring more embryos with IVF might increase your chances of IVF success.
 This is an issue currently being studied at length by fertility researchers.

 If you are under 35, transferring more than two embryos could increase your chances of becoming pregnant.
-However, multiple embryo transfer can also increase your chances of having multiples (twins, triplets, or more).
-No matter what your age is, ask your doctor if you are eligible for single embryo transfer, an IVF option that many experts now recommend.
+However, multiple embryo transfer can also significantly increase your chances of having multiples (twins, triplets, or more).
+No matter what your age is, talk to your doctor about whether single embryo transfer is a good option for you.
+It is something that many experts now recommend.

-How many IVF cycles should you do for the best chances of success?
+How many IVF cycles should you try for the best chances of success?

 Ask your fertility clinic about IVF success rates